Secretary’s job considered the best spot to find a husband (1952)

 The table adds to more than 100 percent because some persons named more than one occupation.

 Other ways to find a husband

 Some people said, “Never mind a job — just go to church and be a good old-fashioned girl; that’s what the men like.”

-Others said the best way for girl to find a husband is to learn o be a really outstanding cook.
+Others said the best way for girl to find a husband is to learn to be a really outstanding cook.

 The survey found comparatively little difference of opinion between men and women about the best occupation for encountering Cupid, except that women gave nursing a higher vote than men did.

-The five top choice of the women were:
+To find a husband, the five top choices of the women were:

 - Office work

 - Armed Forces

 The men ranked the top five this way: